Can Tailors Make Pants Bigger In The Thighs? – From Tight To Just Right

 Prepare Panels or Gussets (Optional)

-If you’re adding fabric panels or gussets, cut them to the desired size and shape.
-Gussets are triangular pieces of fabric inserted into the seam, while panels are rectangular pieces added to the sides of the pants.
+If adding fabric panels or gussets, cut them to the desired size and shape.
+Gussets are triangular pieces inserted into the seam, while panels are rectangular pieces added to the sides of the pants.

 Pin Panels or Gussets (Optional)

 Pin the fabric panels or gussets to the open seams, aligning them with the edges of the fabric.
-Make sure the fabric is evenly distributed and lies flat against the pants.
+Ensure the fabric is evenly distributed and lies flat against the pants before stitching.

 Sew Panels or Gussets (Optional)

 Using a sewing machine or hand sewing, stitch the fabric panels or gussets in place.
-Use a straight stitch or a zigzag stitch to secure them to the pants.
+Use a straight stitch or zigzag stitch for security.
 Reinforce the stitching at the beginning and end for durability.

 Adjust Existing Seams

-If you’re not adding panels or gussets, you can adjust the existing seams.
-Measure and mark the new seam lines with fabric chalk or a tailor’s pencil, adding the required width for the larger thighs.
+If not adding panels or gussets, adjust the existing seams.
+Measure and mark new seam lines with fabric chalk, adding the required width for larger thighs.
+Standard adjustment is 1/2–3/4 inch (1.3–1.9 cm) per seam.

 Sew New Seams

-Using a sewing machine or hand sewing, stitch along the marked lines to create the new seams.
-Make sure your stitches are straight and secure.
-Trim any excess fabric if necessary.
+Using a sewing machine or hand sewing, stitch along the marked lines to create new seams.
+Ensure stitches are straight and secure.
+Trim any excess fabric as needed.

 Try On and Test Fit